 Join HLAA and the thousands of walkers today!

-The Hearing Loss Association of America's (HLAA) Walk4Hearing is the largest walk of its kind taking place in multiples cities across the country.
+The Hearing Loss Association of America (HLAA) Walk4Hearing is the largest walk of its kind taking place in multiple cities across the country.
 Every spring and fall thousands of walkers - children and their families, young adults, young at heart and everyone in between - form teams and walk in their communities to increase public awareness about hearing loss, help eradicate the stigma associated with it and raise funds for programs and services.

-- People with a passion for hearing loss issues get involved because either they have a hearing loss themselves or they want to show support for someone they know with hearing loss.
+People with a passion for hearing loss issues get involved because either they have a hearing loss themselves or they want to show support for someone they know with hearing loss.

-- Parents of children with hearing loss walk as families and meet other parents along the way and share experiences.
+Parents of children with hearing loss walk as families and meet other parents along the way and share experiences.

-- Company teams walk to build workplace camaraderie.
+Company teams walk to build workplace camaraderie.

-- Alliance groups such as schools for children with hearing loss, hospitals, universities and other nonprofit hearing loss-related organizations join the Walk4Hearing to raise money for their own projects.
+Alliance groups such as schools for children with hearing loss, hospitals, universities and other nonprofit hearing loss-related organizations join the Walk4Hearing to raise money for their own projects.

-- Hearing health care professionals walk because they support our cause.
+Hearing health care professionals walk because they support our cause.

+Why We Walk?
 We walk because hearing loss is a public health issue in the United States.

-- 2 to 3 out of every 1,000 children are born deaf or with a hearing loss
+2 to 3 out of every 1,000 children are born deaf or with a hearing loss

-- 60 percent of the people with hearing loss are either in the work force or in educational settings
+60% of the people with hearing loss are either in the work force or in educational settings